 If you’re looking for a white paint which leans a little to the off white spectrum, this one is it.

 Snowbound has a just a hint of gray undertones, making it a very easy to live with color.

 Exterior Paint by Sherwin Williams in White Heron

 White Heron is another warmish gray white choice.

 I’ve never used this color myself, but I’ve long admired it on other homes.

-It pairs beautifully with blues, like the gorgeous deep blue door below painted in Sherwin Williams Naval.
+It pairs beautifully with blues, like a bright blue front door.

 Creamy by Sherwin Williams